237ganbaru365/typescript-refresher/README.md

 - rest parameters : it's always considerd as an array at the end

 - never type: return error (inifinite roop)

+## type assertions

+TypeScript has a feature which can guess the type by termes or any information inside the code.
+So we don't have to define a type for all of values or arguments.

+Type Assertion is a feature that we can over ride the type is guessed by TypeScript.

+- `as`
+- `<>`
+- `unknown`
+- `!` : Non-null assertion operator